kjell/mcn-2020-git-haiku/index.md

-For a lovely bowl
+First white snow of fall
-The birds cry, and the fishes’ eyes are
+then cry all birds and fishes
-Lilies on the rocks
+are darkened . . .